 - 5.1 Each production batch has to be registered on the EBC website.
 The EBC will allocate a unique ID number with corresponding QR code for the production batch.
 The ID number and the QR code ensure the traceability of the biomass feedstock, the conditions of production, and the quality of the biochar. - 5.2 A production batch lasts a maximum of one calendar year including all possible interruptions in production. - 5.3 The pyrolysis temperature in °C must not change by more than 20 % during production.
 With a declared pyrolysis temperature of, for example, 600 °C, short-term fluctuations between 480 °C and 720 °C are thus permitted.
 Documented production interruptions, both planned and unplanned, are permitted provided that the specified temperature range is maintained after resuming the production.
 Depending on the pyrolysis process, biochar from the plant start-up and shut-down process may need to be carefully separated and documented and must not be marketed as EBC-FeedPlus, EBC-Feed, EBC-AgroOrganic, or EBC-Agro.
-The precise handling of biochar from the start-up and shut-down process is regulated during the technical audit and documented in the online instruction manual. - 5.4 The blend of different types of biomass listed in the EBC positive list may not change by more than 20 percentage points.
-For example, if a mixture of 50% cereal husks and 50% landscape conservation wood is pyrolyzed, the proportions may vary in the range 40% to 60% [±(50% x 20%) = ±10%]. - 5.5 If a biochar producer registers for the first time a biochar production batch, a representative sampling has to be carried out by an accredited sampler within the first two months after registration. - 5.6 After a production batch has expired, a subsequent, new production batch must be registered on the EBC website. - 5.7 If the new production batch is produced with the same parameters as the preceding batch, the analysis of the preceding batch is valid until a sample of the new batch is taken and analysed. - 5.8 The sampling of a new batch following a production batch produced with the same parameters should be done within a year after the last sampling and analysis.
+The precise handling of biochar from the start-up and shut-down process is regulated during the technical audit and documented in the online instruction manual. - The blend of different types of biomass listed in the EBC positive list may not change by more than 20 percentage points.
+For example, if a mixture of 50% cereal husks and 50% landscape conservation wood is pyrolyzed, the proportions may vary in the range 40% to $60\% [\pm (50\% \times 20\%) = \pm 10\%]$. - 5.5 If a biochar producer registers for the first time a biochar production batch, a representative sampling has to be carried out by an accredited sampler within the first two months after registration. - 5.6 After a production batch has expired, a subsequent, new production batch must be registered on the EBC website. - 5.7 If the new production batch is produced with the same parameters as the preceding batch, the analysis of the preceding batch is valid until a sample of the new batch is taken and analysed. - 5.8 The sampling of a new batch following a production batch produced with the same parameters should be done within a year after the last sampling and analysis.
 Sample taking should be finalized during the inspection visit. - 5.9 Complete production records must be kept, providing detailed descriptions and dates of any production problems or stoppages.
 Furthermore, the daily taking of the retention sample must be recorded (see chapter 6.3 retention sample). - 5.10 The daily production quantities of biochar must be documented. - 5.11 On the last production day of a batch, the date and time of the end of the biochar production batch and the total production quantity of the complete biochar batch have to be reported on the EBC website.

-5.12 A pyrolysis plant can produce several batches during the reference time of one year if feedstock and/or production conditions are changed.
+- 5.12 Production batches cannot be reported retroactively.
+The start of a production batch is at the earliest the date of registration on the EBC website. - 5.12 A pyrolysis plant can produce several batches during the reference time of one year if feedstock and/or production conditions are changed.
 The interruption of one batch must be registered before starting or restarting another batch with its own ID and it must be declared if the batch shall be ended or is to be continued.